What is the 5 5 5 rule on social media

 Other social media content distribution approach

 While the 5-5-5 rule is effective, it is not the only content distribution framework available.
 Depending on business size, goals, and audience maturity, other models may be more appropriate.
-Below are 3 other major content distribution frameworks:
+Below are 3 other major content distribution frameworks:70 20 10 rule on social media

 The 70 20 10 rule is one of the most widely adopted content strategies, particularly for brands focused on thought leadership.
-This framework divides your content into:
+This framework divides your content into:- 70% value-based or educational content

 - 20% curated or shared content from others